Salem Bloom Counseling, PLLC - Winston-Salem Therapy

 The Counseling Process

 We come to counseling when we are in pain, when something needs to change, or when we are seeking growth and personal development.
-In an initial intake assessment, I’ll work with you to identify your counseling goals and needs.
+In an initial intake assessment, I’ll work with you to identify your counseling needs and goals.
 I’ll also provide you with further explanation of how I work as a counselor, and answer questions you have about me or the process of therapy.
 As we continue to meet, your therapeutic needs may change.
 I will assess and explore these shifting goals with you.

 Healing is a tricky business, and not something any of us can do alone.
 Counseling can provide life-saving relief and support, though it is not always a comfortable process.
 Sometimes discomfort is part of growth; sometimes it is a sign that we need to shift something we are doing in our work together.
 I want to navigate these questions with you.
 With a strong therapeutic relationship, I believe the process of counseling can offer healing, hope, and growth.